thushAR13/file-store-ruby/README.md

 Frequent Words

+For kubernetes

+Prerequisites

+Kubernetes cluster (e.g., Minikube, Kind, or a cloud provider)

+PostgreSQL database

+Docker for building and pushing application images

 ruby cli/file_store_client.rb freq_words [limit] [order]

 limit: Number of words to retrieve (default: 10).

 order: asc for least frequent, desc for most frequent (default: desc).

+Environment Variables

+The following environment variables must be set via Kubernetes ConfigMaps and Secrets:

+BASE_URL: From ConfigMap (stored-files-config).

+SECRET_KEY_BASE: From Secret (stored-files-secret).

+POSTGRES_PASSWORD: From Secret (postgres-secret).
+Database Setup

+Run the following commands to set up the database:

+kubectl exec -it <pod-name> -- bundle exec rails db:create kubectl exec -it <pod-name> -- bundle exec rails db:migrate

+Troubleshooting

+Error: secret "postgres-secret" not found

+Ensure the secret is created as described in the Secrets section.

+Connection Issues

+Verify database credentials and connectivity:

+The database must be running and accessible at the POSTGRES_HOST specified in your deployment.

+Check if the password in postgres-secret matches the database user password.